Double-functorial representation of regular hyperdoctrines: Preliminaries

-are 2-cells \(\alpha \colon k'\circ f \Rightarrow f' \circ k\) in \(\mathcal {K}\) (with its vertical and horizontal compositions of 2-cells).
-Note that \(\mathbb {Q}\mathsf {t}(\mathcal {K})\) is a strict double category whenever \(\mathcal {K}\) is a strict 2-category.\end{example} {}We will, as a first step, capture the Beck-Chevalley interplay between quantification and substitution via a span construction, as is well-understood in the literature.
-A conventional double category of spans, however, does not account for certain contexts (appearing chiefly in geometry, but also in the study of \emph{lenses}) where only certain pullbacks exist.
-This was addressed by C. Barwick in the \(\infty \)-categorical literature by introducing the notion of \emph{adequate triple}, which singles out the conditions needed in order to obtain an orthogonal factorisation system \cite{barwick-spectral-2017}.
-Here we employ the following 1-categorical incarnation of the concept: \begin{definition}[adapted from \cite{haugseng-2020-twovariable}] {}An \emph{adequate triple} \((\mathsf {C}, L, R)\) consists of a category \(\mathsf {C}\), together with classes \(L\) and \(R\) of morphisms of \(\mathsf {C}\) such that:\begin{itemize}\item{}\(L\) and \(R\) contain all identities and are closed under composition;
+Now, it is well-known that the Beck-Chevalley condition is faithfully captured by the underyling algebra of \emph{spans} \cite{Evangelia, dawson-2010-span, hermida-2000-representable, Hoshino2025}, which compose by taking pullbacks.
+The relaxation of which kind of pullbacks is allowed was done by C. Barwick in the \(\infty \)-categorical literature by introducing the notion of \emph{adequate triple}, which singles out what is needed to compose spans \cite{barwick-spectral-2017}.
+Here we employ the following 1-categorical incarnation of the concept: \begin{definition}[adapted from \cite{haugseng-2020-twovariable}] {}An \emph{adequate triple} $\mathfrak{C} = (\mathsf {C}, \mathfrak{C}^l, \mathfrak{C}^r)$ consists of a category \(\mathsf {C}\), together with classes \(\mathfrak{C}^l\) and \(\mathfrak{C}^r\) of morphisms of \(\mathsf {C}\) such that:\begin{itemize}\item{}\(\mathfrak{C}^l\) and \(\mathfrak{C}^r\) contain all identities and are closed under composition;

-\item{}Every cospan \(X \xrightarrow {x} Z \xleftarrow {y} Y\) with \(x \in L\) and \(y \in R\) admits a pullback;
+\item{}Every cospan \(X \xrightarrow {x} Z \xleftarrow {y} Y\) with \(x \in \mathfrak{C}^l\) and \(y \in \mathfrak{C}^r\) admits a pullback;